soniaqueenmurungi-beep/Operational-Research-Stanislas-Sonia/README.md

 # Operational-Research-Stanislas-Sonia
-Below is a **single, clean README** you can use for **both notebooks**.
-It’s written in clear, professional Markdown and explains **what the files do, how they relate, and how to run them**.

-You can copy-paste this directly into a `README.md`.

----

 # ☀️ Solar Irradiance Analysis and Visualization (CAMS Data)

 This project analyzes **clear-sky solar irradiance** using data from the **Copernicus Atmosphere Monitoring Service (CAMS)**.
 It downloads irradiance data, processes it into usable formats, and visualizes it through **time series, heatmaps, and geographic maps**.
+We use coordinates for Zurich

 The project consists of **two Jupyter notebooks**, each with a distinct role.